Candling the Egg - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 The first feathers to develop on a chick may not look anything like the adult bird.
 For example most all Zebra finch chicks look female until their first molt occurs.
 The Gouldian chicks are a drab or olive green or grey color until their first molt.
 The first molt may not happen until the chicks are 2 months old or possibly as long as 6 months old.

 As the stage progresses the chicks will become more aware of the space around them and the space out side of the nest.
 From time to time you may even see a chick poking its head out for a little look at the world.
-If you attempt to look in to the nest most chicks will react by backing up to the rear of the nest and lowering their heads.
+If you attempt to look into the nest most chicks will react by backing up to the rear of the nest and lowering their heads.
 It's kind of like, "If I can't see you, you can't see me".

 Q:One chick is a lot smaller than the others are it seems healthy but why so much smaller?
 Could it be a runt?